 This is where you can step in by becoming a Court Appointed Special Advocate (CASA) volunteer.

-CASA of Kankakee County, a program of Child Network, is seeking volunteers for its upcoming training class that will be held during the month of September.
+CASA of Kankakee County, a program of Child Network, is seeking volunteers for its upcoming training class that will be held after the first of the new year.
 No special background or education is required to become a CASA.
 Volunteers from all cultures and professions and of all ethnic and educational backgrounds are welcome.
 Volunteers must be at least 21 years of age and willing to submit to background checks.

 Once accepted into the program, volunteers will receive all necessary training in courtroom procedures, social services, the juvenile justice system and in servicing the special needs of abused and neglected children.
 The training course follows the National CASA’s Flex Learning curriculum.
 This program allows trainees to complete half of the course material online; meeting together as a group once a week.
 The training consists of 30 hours of classroom and online coursework utilizing a training manual containing content, objectives, and activities to develop advocacy skills.
 The curriculum models values of respect and responsibility and focuses on knowledge, skills and attitudes to be a successful advocate.